-78/52 is in cinemas and on BFI Player from 3 November
+78/52 is available on DVD and on BFI Player now

 You’ll never look at the shower scene the same way again, says filmmaker Alexandre O. Philippe, whose new documentary, 78/52, lays bare the nuts-and-bolts artistry of that scene from Hitchcock’s Psycho (1960).

 The doc’s title refers to the total number of camera setups (78) and cuts (52) in the scene, which itself lasts a mere 45 seconds.
 It took a whole week to film (a third of the film’s shooting schedule), and it was, as the new film shows, something of an obsession for the master of suspense.

 78/52 is comprehensive yet thrilling, a frame-by-frame investigation with insights from Peter Bogdanovich, Guillermo del Toro, Jamie Lee Curtis, Bret Easton Ellis and others.
 No stone is left unturned, with heaps of eye-opening revelations.
 So even eagle-eyed Psycho fans will find new nuggets of trivia to commit to memory.

 To celebrate 78/52’s release, we sat down with Philippe to talk about some of the insights put forth in the film.
 Here are 10 things you (probably) didn’t know about the shower scene.

 1. Hitchcock made Psycho because of the shower scene